 Solid distribution requires first establishing an accurate picture of your distribution competitiveness vis-à-vis true peers.
-The leaders establish a competitive gap assessment whereby they neither underestimate their distribution capabilities (devoting valuable resources without an adequate return on investment) nor overestimate their performance and thus get lulled into a false sense of complacency.
+The leaders establish a competitive gap assessment whereby they neither underestimate their distribution capabilities nor overestimate their performance and thus get lulled into a false sense of complacency.

 The leaders understand their true peer group and compare their distribution performance against these peers.
 Determining which companies are your true peers, however, can be difficult.
 It is not unusual to find after years of benchmarking that you’ve been comparing performance against the wrong peer group.

 Rather than rely on proxies for selecting a peer group for benchmarking such as “what industry do I play in?” or “who are my direct competitors?” distribution leaders use segmentation metrics to identify the correct benchmark peer group.
-The segmentation variables should have sufficient detail to (1) capture the key operational dimensions that characterize the underlying distribution requirements and (2) align with the company’s overall business strategy as well as customers’ needs.
+The segmentation variables should have sufficient detail to: (1) capture the key operational characteristics of the underlying distribution requirements.
+(2) align with the company’s overall business strategy as well as customers’ needs.

 2. Challenging Preconceived Views

 In order to achieve breakthrough distribution performance, companies need to overcome entrenched biases.
 Often, organizational biases lead to sub-optimal decision making across two critical components of a distribution solution: determining the right level of technology and deciding on keeping distribution in-house vs. outsourcing (make vs. buy).
 The right distribution solution thus requires an objective and systematic assessment of both components: technology and a make-vs.-buy assessment.
 Let’s discuss each: